kangasbros/django-bitcoin/README.markdown

 You can use the `Wallet` class to do different bitcoin-moving applications.
 Typical example would be a marketplace-style site, where there are multiple sellers and buyer.
 Or job freelance site, where escrow is needed.
 Or even an exchange could be done with this abstraction (a little extra classes would be needed however).

 Note that while you move bitcoins between Wallet-objects, only bitcoin transactions needed are incoming and outgoing transactions.
 Transactions between the system don't generate "real" bitcoin transactions.
-Every transaction (except incoming transactions) is logged to "WalletTransaction" object to ease accounting.
+Every transaction (except incoming transactions) is logged to `WalletTransaction` object to ease accounting.

-This also means that outgoing bitcoins are "mixed".
+This also means that outgoing bitcoin transactions are "mixed".

 ```python
 from django_bitcoin import Wallet, currency